This story of the loss and regaining of identity is, I think, the framework of all literature.

 - Battle Angel Alita: Alita (who was named Gally in the original manga).

-- Ergo Proxy: Starting with episode four, the series does an Ontological Heel-Face Turn by changing from a story about a Goth girl detective trying to figure out the connection between the monsters and the corrupt Bureaucracy, to a story about what was apparently a minor character but not really trying to remember his past.
+- Ergo Proxy: Starting with episode four, the series takes an Ontological turn, changing from a story about a Goth girl detective trying to figure out the connection between the monsters and the corrupt Bureaucracy, to a story about what was apparently a minor character but not really trying to remember his past.

 - Eden of the East starts our amnesiac protagonist off in front of the White House with nothing more than a handgun and a cellphone (albeit one with eight billion yen on it) to go by.
 "Nothing," in this case, includes clothes.